center-key/clabe-validator/README.md

-because the transfer service reported that the CLABE number I supplied was invalid.&nbsp; Through a little sleuthing and a lot of luck, I discovered that a financial services company had accidentally omitted the very last modulo operation in their CLABE checksum calculation.&nbsp; The result was that Mexican bank account numbers ending with a zero were considered invalid.
+because the transfer service reported that the CLABE number I supplied was invalid.&nbsp; Through a little sleuthing and a lot of luck, I discovered that a financial services company had accidentally omitted the very last modulo operation in their CLABE checksum calculation.&nbsp; The result was that Mexican bank account numbers ending in a zero were rejected.

-This project was created simply to fix the checksum bug.
-The project is now an open source community project and is not supported by any company.
+This project was created to fix the checksum bug.&nbsp; The project is an open source community project and is not supported by any company.
 <br>

 ---